RedHat-Israel/ROSE/docs/course_materials/exercises/03_Variables_and_datatypes/homework_Variables.md

 4. Make **z** equal to the sum of those two variables.
 5. Print out the contents of the **z** variable.

 ### variables_2.py - Exercise 2
+Accept two numbers from the user (using input) and:
+1. Calculate multiplication (*) of the numbers
+2. Calculate Subtract (-) of the numbers
+3. Calculate Divide (/) of the numbers
+4. Calculate Modulus (%) of the numbers

+### calculations.txt - Exercise 3
 Create a new file **calculations.txt** And answer the following questions:

 For answering the following questions use the python terminal and run the commands you need.